justanotherbyte/deca-labs-systemverilog/README.md

 Navigate into the circuit or component's directory and call `make`.
 This will run `verilator` and open a wave visualization with `gtkwave`.

 This repo was developed on Ubuntu, though it'll likely work on other operating systems and WSL.

+Alternatively, you can open the existing `dump.vcd` files in each respective directory with `gtkwave` directly, bypassing the need to use `verilator` should you wish.